YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 NEWJNLFILECREAT, Journal file xxxx nearing maximum size.
 New journal file created.

-Run Time/MUPIP Information: This indicates that YottaDB/GT.M created a new journal file as it reached the maximum allowed journal size.
+Run Time/MUPIP Information: This indicates that YottaDB created a new journal file as it reached the maximum allowed journal size.

 Action: Refer to the documentation on maximum allowed journal file size.